qaalabs/DE5M4/docs/day1/agile/scenario.md

-# Breakout Activity: Apply your design steps to a scenario
+# Activity: Apply your design steps to a scenario

 ## [Scenario A - Retail Company](scenario-a.md)